Shanghai Financial Court

-The Shanghai Financial Court is the first specialised financial court to be established the People's Republic of China.
-It was established in August 2018 to provide specialised handling of finance related cases.
+The Shanghai Financial Court is the first specialized financial court to be established the People's Republic of China.
+It was established in August 2018 to provide specialized handling of finance related cases.

 History

 Establishment of financial tribunals

 In November 2008, the first Basic People's Court financial tribunal in the People's Republic of China was established in Shanghai Pudong New Area People's Court.
 Since then, the Shanghai Higher People's Court, the Intermediate People's Court and some basic level courts successively established professional financial tribunals to handle financial and commercial cases uniformly.

 Proposals for establishment of financial court

 In January 2010, at the Third Meeting of the Eleventh Session of the Shanghai Political Consultative Conference, Zhang Ning of the Shanghai Municipal CPPCC Standing Committee, Lu Hongbing and Xie Rongxing submitted a proposal for the establishment of a Shanghai Financial Court.
 Subsequently, the vice chairmen of the Shanghai CPPCC Zhu Xiaoming and Gao Xiaomei took the proposal to the president of the Shanghai Higher People's Court, Ying Yong, for consideration.
 Ying highly evaluated the proposal and the proposal was taken forward by the Shanghai Higher People's Court, resulting in a decision that year to "hold for future reference”.